delusion-dev/rnw-test/README.md

 ### Chrome extension

 - `$ yarn web:build`
-- Visit `chrome://extensions/` on your Chrome browser and enable the devel
+- Visit `chrome://extensions/` on your Chrome browser and enable the developer mode
+- Click `Load unpacked` and select `packages\web\build` folder.
+- Use extension